tooky/kosli-playground/README.md

 This will create a Personal Kosli Organization whose name is your GitHub username.

-## At https://app.kosli.com create a Docker Environment.
+## At https://app.kosli.com create a Docker Environment

 This is the Kosli Environment that will record what is running in the "docker compose up" fake deployment.
 - Select `Environments` from left hand side menu
 - Click the blue `[Add new environment]` button at the top